praekeltfoundation/contentrepo-base-flow/Push messaging/QA/flows/send_next_message.md

 ## Contact fields

-* push_messaging_scheduled_at, when the next message is scheduled to be sent.
+* push_messaging_signup, the time the user signed up for these messages.
 The name of this contact field should be changed according to the implementation, otherwise all the push messages will overwrite each other's scheduled times.
 * whatsapp_profile_name, used to personalise the template sent to the user

 ## Flow results